dud3/git-devbliss/README.md

 The ssh keys are applied via puppet so github can be accessed.

-## Implementing feature
+## Implementing a new feature

-To implement new feature, change the git-devbliss code and install it in the virtual machine:
+To implement a new feature, change the git-devbliss code and install it in the virtual machine:
   - vagrant up
   - vagrant ssh
   - ./configure
-  - make install
+  - sudo make install
   - make test

 ## Makefile hooks